Karahi chicken curry done restaurant style. All the great tastes of classic karahi chicken with that thick, rich gravy you only get in restaurants.

 Pre-cook the chicken

-- Add the chicken, spice mix and salt to a small pot.
+- Add the chicken, curry powder and salt to a small pot.
 Cover with chicken stock and bring to a simmer.

 - Cook until the chicken is just done.
 This takes about 10-12 minutes.